kyma-project/website/content/blog-posts/2019-10-03-release-notes-1.6/index.md

 ### Improved installation documentation

-We want our documentation comprehensive, yet easy to follow and understand.
+We want our documentation to be comprehensive, yet easy to follow and understand.
 That's why we constantly improve it, always with the community feedback in mind.
-Our [most recent discussions](https://kyma-community.slack.com/archives/CD2HJ0E78/p1568721087011100) quickly led to successful implementation.
-[Here](https://kyma-project.io/docs/master/root/kyma/#installation-install-kyma-on-a-cluster ) you can view the installation document introducing a new structure and use of tabs to accommodate instructions for a specific cloud provider.
+Our [most recent discussions](https://kyma-community.slack.com/archives/CD2HJ0E78/p1568721087011100) turned out to be a great starting point for another successful implementation.
+[This](https://kyma-project.io/docs/master/root/kyma/#installation-install-kyma-on-a-cluster ) installation document introduces a new structure and tabs accommodating instructions for a specific cloud provider.

 ## Eventing

 ### Event Bus replaces Knative Eventing Channel provisioners with Channel CRD Controllers

-In the past, Knative Eventing introduced the concept of Channel Provisioners, where all Channels were of the same Channel kind.
-This concept got deprecated and completely removed in Knative Eventing 0.8 and replaced with the typical controller for different Channel CRDs, such as NatssChannel.
+Not so long ago, Knative Eventing introduced the concept of Channel Provisioners, where all Channels were of the same **Channel** kind.
+This concept was deprecated and completely removed in Knative Eventing 0.8, and replaced with the standard controller for different Channel CRDs, such as NatssChannel.
 In Kyma 1.6 we updated our Event Bus implementation to replace the old Channel with new Channel CRDs.
-For the recent updates on Eventing architecture, read [this](https://kyma-project.io/docs/master/components/event-bus/#architecture-architecture).
+For the recent updates on Eventing architecture, read [this](https://kyma-project.io/docs/master/components/event-bus/#architecture-architecture) document.

 ### Knative Eventing chart updated to 0.8

-In this release, we updated our bundled Knative Eventing chart to [Knative 0.8](https://github.com/knative/serving/releases/tag/v0.8.1) to benefit from its features and use the provided fixes.
+In this release, we updated our bundled Knative Eventing chart to [Knative 0.8](https://github.com/knative/eventing/releases/tag/v0.8.0) to benefit from its features and use the provided fixes.

 ## Hydroform - Kubernetes provisioning

 ### Introducing Hydroform

-Starting from this release, we want to introduce [Hydroform](https://github.com/kyma-incubator/hydroform/blob/master/README.md ), an infrastructure SDK you can use to create and manage Kubernetes clusters.
-Hydroform allows you to manage your clusters provisioned on the desired target provider and location.
+ This release brings you [Hydroform](https://github.com/kyma-incubator/hydroform/blob/master/README.md ), an infrastructure SDK you can use to create and manage Kubernetes clusters provisioned on the chosen cloud provider.
 Currently, Hydroform supports Google Cloud Platform and Gardener.
-The [Terraform provider for Gardener](https://github.com/kyma-incubator/terraform-provider-gardener) ensures smooth provisioning on Gardener.
+The [Terraform provider for Gardener](https://github.com/kyma-incubator/terraform-provider-gardener) ensures smooth cluster provisioning on Gardener.

 ## Serverless